 As the IPA conducts procurement events only on behalf of utilities' eligible retail customers absent express authority to the contrary, the Agency believes that any "clean coal facility" sourcing agreements considered under the general provisions of Section 1-75(d)(1) would run only between the facility owner and the utilities to supply eligible retail customers.
-With a significantly smaller and migrant customer base responsible for covering sourcing agreement costs, any sourcing agreement produced through a competitive "clean coal facility" procurement would either violate the statutory rate cap or cover only a small portion of the project's construction commences, the facility is scheduled to commence operation after 2017.
-The power block of the clean coal facility shall not exceed allowable emission rates for sulfur dioxide, nitrogen oxides, carbon monoxide, particulates and mercury for a natural gas-fired combined-cycle facility the same size as and in the same location as the clean coal facility at the time the clean coal facility obtains an approved air permit.
-All coal used by a clean coal facility shall have high volatile bituminous rank and greater than 1.7 pounds of sulfur per million btu content, unless the clean coal facility does not use gasification technology and was operating as a conventional coal-fired electric generating facility on June 1, 2009.")
+With a significantly smaller and migrant customer base responsible for covering sourcing agreement costs, any sourcing agreement produced through a competitive "clean coal facility" procurement would either violate the statutory rate cap or cover only a small portion of the project's exceed allowable emission rates for sulfur dioxide, nitrogen oxides, carbon monoxide, particulates and mercury for a natural gas-fired combined-cycle facility the same size as and in the same location as the clean coal facility at the time the clean coal facility obtains an approved air permit.
+All coal used by a clean coal facility shall have high volatile bituminous rank and greater than 1.7 pounds of sulfur per million but content, unless the clean coal facility does not use gasification technology and was operating as a conventional coal-fired electric generating facility on June 1, 2009.")